loicortola/nodemcu-espress/README.md

  * Easy service of static pages
  * Easy custom webservices with your own lua code
  * GET, POST PUT, DELETE, OPTIONS, HEAD supported
- * Querystring, headers, method and body parser
+ * Querystring, headers, method, form and body parser
  * Completely customizable.
 Make your own plugin work in a few seconds.
  * Inspired by Node.js Express
  * ESP8266 friendly : Can take between 10 and 20 Kb of memory for typical setups
- * Gatling-tool ready, with a scenario provided to test on your own API

 ## Setup